STAY INFORMED: Visit CDE’s COVID-19 Resources for Schools page

 Why This Option

-In Colorado more than 53,000 students took 91,000 AP exams in May 2019.
+In Colorado students took more than 81,000 AP exams in May 2020, and 85% scored a 2 or higher.
 The program is accessible to many students, and the number of students taking AP exams is growing.

 Some colleges, including all state institutions in Colorado pursuant to Colorado Commission on Higher Education policy, offer credit based on a student's Advanced Placement exam score.